Jacob Meyers Preview, Player Props: Astros vs. Red Sox

 Jacob Meyers At The Plate

-- Meyers has 15 doubles, a triple, nine home runs and 26 walks while batting .228.
+- Meyers is batting .234 with 16 doubles, a triple, nine home runs and 26 walks.

-- He has hit a long ball in eight games this season (9.3%), homering in 2.9% of his plate appearances.
+- He has hit a long ball in eight games this year (9.1%), leaving the park in 2.9% of his chances at the plate.

-- Meyers has had at least one RBI in 22.1% of his games this year (19 of 86), with more than one RBI seven times (8.1%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Meyers has had an RBI in 19 games this season (21.6%), including seven multi-RBI outings (8.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.